mongodb-developer/java-quick-start/README.md

 # MongoDB Cluster

-To get started with MongoDB and get a free cluster read [this blog post](https://www.mongodb.com/blog/post/quick-start-getting-your-free-mongodb-atlas-cluster).
+To get started with MongoDB Atlas and get a free cluster read [this blog post](https://www.mongodb.com/blog/post/quick-start-getting-your-free-mongodb-atlas-cluster).

 # Requirements